benJDtom/AWS/README.md

 ### Operational Excellence
  I would like to implement traffic logging to see how heavy the load is on the website and monitor where traffic is coming from to ensure everything is working correctly and as intended.
 ### Security
 This website will contain minimal personal information about myself, so some form of security would be ideal.
 I would like to implement geo-fencing to keep traffic limited to Canada and the United States, as I don't see a need for my content to be accessed in any other countries at this time.
-I want the website to use HTTPS and to block all traffic that is not using HTTPS, to ensure secure access to the site.
+I want the website to only allow traffic from CloudFront through HTTPS, and not let traffic to the bucket or any unencrypted HTTP traffic.
 ### Reliability
 As this website will not be bussiness critical; reliability is not one of my biggest concerns, but I want the ability to fail over accross availibility zones.
 I would also like to outline(although not implement) a possible disaster recovery plan for my final implenmtation.
 ### Performance Efficiency